 Golden Retriever Life Expectancy and Health Issues

-Known as a friendly, intelligent, and devoted dog, Golden Retrievers are popular family dogs in America.
-Originally a Scottish gundog, these beautiful animals make great working dogs.
-Their hunting genes make them natural swimmers and experts at fetch.
-If you’re thinking of adopting one of these outgoing and trustworthy dogs, you may be wondering about a Golden Retriever’s life span and any health issues common to the breed.
-In this article, we’ll discuss both those issues as well as ways to keep your Golden healthy and in your life for a long time.
+Known for their friendly, intelligent, and devoted nature, Golden Retrievers are one of the most popular family dogs in America.
+Originally bred as Scottish gun dogs, they are great working dogs and their hunting genes make them a natural in the water and at retrieving (hence the name!).
+If you’re thinking of adding one of these outgoing, trustworthy dogs to your family, you may be wondering about their life span and common health issues.
+In this article, we’ll discuss both, as well as ways to tips on keeping your Golden healthy and in your life years to come!

 What is the Life Expectancy of a Golden Retriever?

-The Golden Retriever’s life expectancy is 10-12 years, which is standard for a dog that size.
-For whatever reason, smaller dogs tend to outlive larger dogs by quite a few years.
-And, at around 65 pounds, Goldens are larger dogs.
-While you can’t do anything about your dog’s genetics, there are many health factors under your control.
-This includes things like diet, exercise, and supplements, which we’ll go over in a later section.
-The point is that you have the power to help your Golden live a long, happy, and healthy life.
+The average life expectancy of a Golden Retriever’s is around 10-12 years, which is standard for a dog of their size.
+Smaller dogs generally tend to outlive larger dogs by a couple years, and at an average 65 pounds, Goldens are considered a larger breed.
+While you can’t do anything about your dog’s genetics, there are many health factors that are within your control.
+These include diet, exercise, and supplements, which we’ll go over in a later section.
+The important thing to remember is that you have the power to help your Golden enjoy a long, happy, and healthy life.

 Common Golden Retriever Health Issues

-Here are a few of the common major and minor Golden Retriever health issues.
+Here are a few of the common Golden Retriever health issues.

 • Hip dysplasia

 Hip dysplasia occurs when the ball and socket joint of the hip forms incorrectly.
 This leads to a bad fit of the ball of the leg into the hip socket.
-Instead of moving smoothly, the poor fit leads to the wearing away of the cartilage cushion that protects the joint.
-Bone starts to move against bone which causes pain and will eventually lead to lameness.
-This is a genetic condition that afflicts many of the larger dog breeds.
-There are a variety of ways to manage symptoms, which include medications, nutritional supplements, and lifestyle modifications such as only walking on soft ground.
+Instead of moving smoothly, this can lead to the cartilage cushion that protects the joint to wear away.
+Bone starts to move against bone which can cause pain and will eventually lead lameness.
+This is a genetic condition that affects many larger dog breeds.
+There are a variety of ways to manage symptoms, which include medications, nutritional supplements, and lifestyle modifications such as walking on soft ground.
 There are surgical options as well, particularly for younger animals.

 • Cancer